CSProjectsEAL/WeeklySnippets/README.md

 Google](http://blog.idonethis.com/google-snippets-internal-tool/).
 Years later, with the help of many other intrepid Khan Academy employees, it's ready for the world!

+Issue with existing solutions are that it's not free and there should be absolutely no overhead.

 While there are [many](https://weekdone.com/) [snippet](https://www.workingon.co/)